THE

 But in the early spring of 1992, I was still unaware of the headaches to come.
 For our coming venture to clear debris from the upper outlets of the shafts I bought the alpine climbing equipment we required.
 Prof. Stadelmann had cautioned against accidents, which might give critics an opportunity to claim that once again the "Curse of the Pharaoh" was at work.
 The last thing we needed was more grist for the esoterics.
 I also purchased surveying instruments to measure precisely the bending shaft sequence inside the Caviglia Tunnel.

 And I succeeded in gaining the collaboration of the Lufttechnische GmbH (LTG) to do the ventilation system calculations, based on the data I had brought back with me from Giza.
 Through LTG I also secured the support of the Helios Ventilator company, which furnished the materials we needed.
+Finally, my preparations were concluded and all of the material and equipment was sent via the German embassy to the GAI in Cairo.

 In 1991 Prof. Stadelmann of the GAI in Cairo and I agreed to conduct a joint venture aimed at investigating the so–called "air shafts" of Cheops.
 As part of my preliminary efforts, I climbed the pyramid for the first time in January 1992 and immediately found the outlet of the upper southern shaft – which had been "lost" and forgotten since the early 19th century.